Authentic Lessons for 21st Century Learning

 Introduce the following vocabulary terms to students (displayed on slide 14):

-Elements: different types of atoms; the elements and the way they react with each other is what gives substances their unique properties
+• Elements: different types of atoms; the elements and the ways they react with each other are what give substances their unique properties

-Reactive: This is a video-specific word (~2:18) and is not necessary for students to remember, but for the purpose of this lesson, they need to know that Substance A makes very strong bonds with other molecules.
+• Reactive: describes substances with strong chemical reactions.
+This is a video-specific word (~2:18) and is not necessary for students to remember, but for the purpose of this lesson, they need to know that Substance A makes very strong bonds with other molecules.

 Extend